HomeBUSINESSWhich States Have Medical Bonds After MBBS? Complete List

 Section 27 of the Contract Act invalidates any agreement that is in restraint of one party’s right to pursue a valid trade, business, or profession.
 In cases of private employment, Section 27 operates on the legality of employment bonds and is a key legal pointer aiding employees who are caught up in unfair bonds.
 You can read about this in detail here.

-In the above mentioned case, the Supreme Court declined to issue a writ of mandamus to quash a notification by the West Bengal Government that required post-graduate trainees in medical courses to sign compulsory indemnity bonds.
+In the above-mentioned case, the Supreme Court declined to issue a writ of mandamus to quash a notification by the West Bengal Government that required post-graduate trainees in medical courses to sign compulsory indemnity bonds.
 The bonds obligated them to serve the state government for 3 years after completing their postdoctoral/ MD/ MS courses and for 2 years after completing the PG Diploma course.
 Failure to fulfill the bond would result in a penalty of Rs.
 10 lakhs for each defaulting year.

 While medical bonds are specific to the healthcare sector, the concept of employment bonds is widespread across various industries.
 In our detailed article, ‘Employment Bonds and Their Validity‘, we explore the legal aspects of employment bonds beyond the medical field.
 This includes how they are structured, their enforceability, and what employees should know before signing such agreements.
 Understanding the legal landscape of employment bonds can empower professionals across sectors to make informed decisions.